Avinash-yadav220/a2-developer-project/backend/README.md

-# Backend – A2 Developers Landing Page
+# A2 Developer Project

-This is the backend for the A2 Developers landing page.
-It handles demo request submissions and stores data in MongoDB Atlas.
+This is a full-stack landing page built with React, Node.js, Express, and MongoDB Atlas.

-## 🚀 Tech Stack

-- Node.js
-- Express.js
-- MongoDB Atlas
-- Mongoose

 ## 📦 Installation